5 Must-try Refreshing Drinks With Home-grown Herbs

 This herb needs sunlight so much that we advise you to grow it in a container.
 This way you can move it indoors if the weather forces you.
 If you plant it from seeds, you need to remember that after the seedlings grow for about three weeks, you need to remove the weaker ones.

-If you’re more of a sweets person, then this one is for you.
+If you prefer sweets, then this one is for you.
 It even looks like a jello with candies in it, and maybe the thyme is there just to confuse us that it’s actually healthy.
-Joke aside, the thyme in this herbal drink is one of the most preferable herbs to grow, especially in containers.
-Growing this herb from a seed can take a long time.
+Joke aside, the thyme in this herbal drink is one of the most preferable plants to grow, especially in containers.
+Growing this herb from a seed can take a long time, though.

-Other options are from cuttings, root divisions, or buying a small plant for which you can continue to take care of.
-Take a note that thyme doesn’t need much watering and can manage quite well without feeding.
-You can harvest the herb throughout the year, but the leaves are more scented during the middle of summer.
+Other options are to grow it from cuttings, root divisions, or buy a small plant for which you can continue to take care.
+We have to note here that thyme doesn’t need much watering and can manage quite well without feeding.
+You can harvest the herb throughout the year, but the leaves have a stronger smell during the middle of summer.

 Need a Gardener?